ihrke/balancinator/intro.md

 <h4>The Balancinator allows you to:</h4>

+- build generic plots that require **no coding experiences**
 - create beautiful evidence to assess gender balance **beyond coarse measurements**
-- visualize gender balance by means of **generic plots of diverging pips**
+- visualize gender balance by means of **diverging pips**
-- build scatter plots that indicates increase or decrease of gender balance between **two points in time**
+- generate scatter plots that indicate increase or decrease of gender balance between **two points in time**
 - download **image files in .png  (and soon .pdf) format** you can use on your presentation, poster, role-up etc.

 - identify units that are in **need of specific gender equality measures**